Drawing

 Drawing is a visual art that uses an instrument to mark paper or another two-dimensional surface, or a digital representation of such.
-Traditionally, the instruments used to create a drawing include pencils, crayons, and ink pens, sometimes in combination.
-More modern tools include computer styluses with mice and graphics tablets and gamepads in VR drawing software.
+Traditionally, the instruments used to create a drawing include pencils, crayons, Conté crayons, and ink pens, sometimes in combination.
+More modern tools include styluses, mice and graphics tablets, and gamepads in virtual reality drawing software.

 A drawing instrument releases a small amount of material onto a surface, leaving a visible mark.
 There are many drawing instruments such as pen, pencils, pastel, crayons, markers, color pencils, water color, and more.
 The most common support for drawing is paper, although other materials, such as cardboard, vellum, wood, plastic, leather, canvas, and board, have been used.
 Temporary drawings may be made on a blackboard or whiteboard.
 Drawing has been a popular and fundamental means of public expression throughout human history.
 It is one of the simplest and most efficient means of communicating ideas.
 The wide availability of drawing instruments makes drawing one of the most common artistic activities.

 In addition to its more artistic forms, drawing is frequently used in commercial illustration, animation, architecture, engineering, and technical drawing.
 A quick, freehand drawing, usually not intended as a finished work, is sometimes called a sketch.
 An artist who practices or works in technical drawing may be called a drafter, draftsman, or draughtsman.